mdp-toolkit/mdp-docs/source/examples/examples.rst

   and reduce its dimensionality by learning a mapping to the surface.
 * :ref:`convolution2D` — Filter images with 2D wavelets and demonstrate use
   of caching extension.
+* :ref:`digit_classification` — Use the combined power of MDP and scikits.learn
+  in an applciation for handwritten digit classification

 * `hinet_html.py`__ — Get the HTML representation for a simple hinet network.
 * `benchmark_parallel.py`__ — Simple benchmark to compare the different